This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 time provided for in paragraph (E) of this rule, the bureau shall charge all of

-the costs of the claim to the surplus fund.
-(1) If the bureau
+the costs of the claim to the surplus fund created under division (B) of

-to the date the employer filed its application under this rule.
+policy years the costs of the claim were included.
 (G) The bureau's denial of an

 employer's application to charge a claim to the surplus fund under this